-The Ubuntu 19.04 release is now available to download, six months after development started.
-In this post we look at the new features and changes this update brings.
+Ubuntu 19.04 is available to download, bringing with it six months of development goodies.
+In this post we look at the new features and changes the new version brings.

 Ubuntu 19.04: Features & Release